Pumpkin Papers: Pumpkin Papers Irregulars

 This group (allegedly a "secret society") formed in New York City in 1977 by Paul Seabury with meetings notionally off-the-record.
-Annually on the Thursday closest to Halloween it holds a dinner to announce the Victor Navasky Award for "most disloyal American."
+Annually on the Thursday closest to Halloween it holds a dinner to announce the Victor Navasky Award for "most disloyal American".
 Long-time members include Grover Norquist.
-Members have included Buckely, Nixon, Ronald Reagan, Robert H. Bork, James Q. Wilson, and Clare Booth Luce.
+Members have included Buckley, Nixon, Ronald Reagan, Robert H. Bork, James Q. Wilson, and Clare Booth Luce.

 Recipients of the group's annual "Victor Navasky Prize" include: